Skip to main contentSkip to footer content

 • Organizing the data collection process and its ongoing maintenance and quality.

-• Collect, analyze, and provide routine reports as well as ad hoc reports in support
+• Collect, analyze, and provide routine reports as well as ad hoc reports in support of strategic planning.

-• Collect, analyze, and report summaries of academic data about Monterey College of
+• Collect, analyze, and report summaries of academic data about Monterey College of Law required by the federal government, accrediting agencies, and other external agencies.

-• Collect, analyze, and report data in support of program review and other routine
+• Collect, analyze, and report data in support of program review and other routine student learning outcomes assessments.

-• Design, plan and administer institutional surveys to faculty, students, and staff.
+• Design, plan, and administer institutional surveys to faculty, students, and staff.